-Humans face unforeseen short- and long-term environmental changes called "stressors", which can be external (e.g. excessive heat or cold, food deprivation, trauma and invasion by pathogens) or internal (e.g. hurtful memories, splachnic injuries, neoplasias) (19.20).
-To adapt to these changes, humans have the stress-responsive system, which senses such stressors through various peripheral sensory organs, processes them in the central nervous system (CNS), and adjusts the CNS and peripheral organ activities (19,20).
-The hypothalamic-pituitary-adrenal (HPA) axis with its end-effectors glucocorticoids is one of the two arms of this regulatory system, together with the locus caeruleus/norepinephrineautonomic system and their end-effectors, norepinephrine and epinephrine (19).
-At baseline, activity of the HPA axis and circulating glucocorticoid levels are in a typical diurnal rhythm, reaching their zenith in the early morning and their nadir in the late evening in diurnal animals including humans through input from a circadian rhythm center, the suprachiasmatic nucleus (SCN), and they participate in the maintenance of internal homeostasis (20).
-Upon exposure to stressors, the HPA axis is liberated from this regular circadian rhythm, and is strongly activated to modulate many biological activities including those of the CNS. intermediary metabolism, immunity and reproduction via highly elevated circulating glucocorticoids (4,19-21).
-However, this stress-induced activation of the HPA axis may also exert an arrays of adverse effects when its response is not properly tailored to the stressful stimuli (21).
-For example, acute hyper-activation of the HPA axis has been associated with development of post-traumatic stress disorder, while chronic activation of the HPA axis, and consequently prolonged elevation of serum glucocorticoid levels, induce visceral-type obesity and insulin resistance/dyslipidemia, which are represented as metabolic syndrome (19, 21).
+Humans face unforeseen short- and long-term environmental changes called "stressors", which can be external (e.g. excessive heat or cold, food deprivation, trauma and invasion by pathogens) or internal (e.g. hurtful memories, splachnic injuries, neoplasia's) (19-22).
+To adapt to these changes, humans have the stress-responsive system, which senses such stressors through various peripheral sensory organs, processes them in the central nervous system (CNS), and adjusts the CNS and peripheral organ activities (19-22).
+The hypothalamicpituitary-adrenal (HPA) axis with its end-effectors glucocorticoids is one of the two arms of this regulatory system, together with the locus caeruleus/norepinephrine-autonomic system their end-effectors, norepinephrine and epinephrine (19,21,22).
+At baseline, activity of the HPA axis and circulating glucocorticoid levels are in a typical diurnal rhythm, reaching their zenith in the early morning and their nadir in the late evening in diurnal animals including humans through input from a circadian rhythm center, the suprachiasmatic nucleus (SCN), and they participate in the maintenance of internal homeostasis (20,23,24).
+Upon exposure to stressors, the HPA axis is liberated from this regular circadian rhythm, and is strongly activated to modulate many biological activities including those of the CNS, intermediary metabolism, immunity and reproduction via highly elevated circulating glucocorticoids (4,19-25).
+However, this stressinduced activation of the HPA axis may also exert an array of adverse effects when its response is not properly tailored to the stressful stimuli (25).
+For example, acute hyper-activation of the HPA axis has been associated with development of post-traumatic stress disorder, while chronic activation of the HPA axis, and consequently prolonged elevation of serum glucocorticoid levels, induce visceral-type obesity and insulin resistance/dyslipidemia, which are represented as metabolic syndrome (19,21-25).

-The HPA axis consists of the hypothalamic PVN parvocellular corticotropin-releasing hormone (CRH)- and arginine vasopressin (AVP)-secreting neurons, the corticotrophs of the pituitary gland, and the adrenal gland cortex (3) (Figure 1A).
-The PVN neurons release CRH and AVP into the hypophyseal portal system located under the median eminence of the hypothalamus in response to stimulatory signals from higher brain regulatory centers (3).
+The HPA axis consists of the hypothalamic PVN parvocellular corticotropin-releasing hormone (CRH)-and arginine vasopressin (AVP)-secreting neurons, the corticotrophs of the pituitary gland, and the adrenal gland cortex (3,21-24) (Figure 1A).
+The PVN neurons release CRH and AVP into the hypophyseal portal system located under the median eminence of the hypothalamus in response to stimulatory signals from higher brain regulatory centers (3,21-24).
+Secreted CRH and AVP reach the pituitary gland and synergistically stimulate secretion of the

-Secreted CRH and AVP reach the pituitary gland and synergistically stimulate secretion of the adrenocorticotropic hormone (ACTH) from corticotrophs (19,22).
-ACTH released into systemic circulation finally stimulates both production and secretion of glucocorticoids (cortisol in humans and corticosterone in rodents) from the zona fasciculata of the adrenal cortex (21).
+(ACTH) adrenocorticotropic hormone from corticotrophs (19,21-24,26).
+ACTH released into systemic circulation finally stimulates both production and secretion of glucocorticoids (cortisol in humans and corticosterone in rodents) from the zona fasciculata of the adrenal cortex (25).
 Secreted glucocorticoids modulate activity of virtually all organs and tissues to adjust their functions.
 In addition, these hormones suppress higher regulatory centers of the HPA axis, the PVN and the pituitary gland, ultimately forming a closed negative feedback loop that aims to reset the activated HPA axis and restore its homeostasis (19).

-Figure 1: HPA axis and intracellular actions of GR
+Figure 1.
+The HPA axis and intracellular actions of GR

-A: Organization of HPA axis.
+Organization of the HPA Axis

-HPA axis consists of 3 components, PVN of hypothalamus, anterior pituitary gland and the adrenal cortex.
-Neurons residing in PVN produce CRH and AVP and release them into the pituitary portal vein under the control of upper centers, including the central circadian rhythm center hypothalamic suprachiasmatic nucleus (SCN).
+The HPA axis consists of 3 components: the PVN of hypothalamus, the anterior pituitary gland and the adrenal cortex.
+Neurons residing in PVN produce CRH and AVP and release them into the pituitary portal vein under the control of upper centers, including the central circadian rhythm center, hypothalamic suprachiasmatic nucleus (SCN).
 Released CRH and AVP stimulate secretion of ACTH from corticotrophs of the anterior pituitary gland.
-ACTH then stimulates production and secretion of glucocorticoids (cortisol in humans and corticosterone in rodents) from adrenocortical cells located in zona fasciculata of the adrenal gland.
+ACTH then stimulates the production and secretion of glucocorticoids (cortisol in humans and corticosterone in rodents) from adrenocortical cells located in zona fasciculata of the adrenal gland.

 Circulating glucocorticoids suppress upper regulatory centers including PVN and pituitary gland, forming a closed regulatory loop.

-B: Intracellular actions of GR.
+Intracellular Actions of GR